Techniques of neutralization: The techniques

+Kaptein and van Helvoort propose an ‘amoralization alarm clock’ to explain all such amoralizations or neutralizations.

 Acceptance

 Further research in the hypothesis has produced inconclusive results.
 Offenders have been found both with a solid belief in their moral obligations, and without.
 Travis Hirschi, a social bond theorist, also raised the question as to whether the offender develops these techniques to neutralise their qualms regarding offending before or after they actually commit the offence.